Most flexible Plate Reader for Assay Development

 3.2 In vitro models

 There are different ways to mimic ischemic and reperfusion injury in vitro.
 Cells are typically seeded in 6 – 24 well microplates and placed in a hypoxic chamber, a gas-tight chamber that is flushed with nitrogen to achieve a hypoxic environment.
-Microplates are then incubated from 1 - 20 hours, depending on the cell type.
+Microplates are then incubated for 1 - 20 hours, depending on the cell type.

 In this model, cells are typically cultured in media lacking metabolic substrates.
-Moreover, additional potassium is supplemented to achieve hyperkalemia and lactate is added to mimic its accumulation due to anaerobic glycolysis and to acidify the pH.
+Moreover, additional potassium is supplemented to achieve hyperkalemia, and lactate is added to mimic its accumulation due to anaerobic glycolysis and to acidify the pH.
 12

-The disadvantage of this model is that researchers can neither follow the cellular behaviour in real time, nor apply additional handling (e.g., treatments) as the samples are not accessible.
+The disadvantage of this model is that researchers can neither follow the cellular behaviour in real-time nor apply additional handling (e.g., treatments) as the samples are not accessible.

 Placing cells with a minimal amount of medium under a layer of mineral oil is an alternative method to achieve hypoxia.
 The oil seals the sample and blocks the diffusion and exchange of oxygen, this way achieving a gradual reduction of nutrients and accumulation of wastes.